 - Work on fine motor control and pencil control.
 Mazes, coloring inside the lines, and poke art are all great ways to work on this.

-Some of these underlying skills mentioned may be a weakness and could be the reason that your child is struggling.
-If you have concerns about your child’s handwriting and feel that some of these tasks are difficult for them please contact TEAM 4 Kids and schedule an evaluation with our awesome OT team!
-(Remember, sometimes behavior is a way of avoiding something difficult).
+If you have concerns about your child’s handwriting and feel that some of these tasks are difficult for them, don’t hesitate to get in touch with TEAM 4 Kids and schedule an evaluation with our awesome OT team!